 Your CV needs to be an effortless read.
 Keep it uncluttered with clear sections and titles, using bullet points to break up long paragraphs.
 Bite-sized chunks are much easier to navigate than a long piece of narrative.

 Although it needs to be eye-catching, your CV isn't the place to experiment with exotic typefaces and colours.
 Simple fonts such as Arial or Verdana in black are most legible.
-Check out our rules for the perfect CV here.

 3. Triple check for spelling mistakes